 (Pocket-lint) - There was a time when Apple's music services only worked on Apple products.
-Thankfully, those days are long gone and Apple, having already made Apple Music available for Amazon Echo users, has also made it available on Google Home and Nest Audio devices.
+Thankfully, those days are long gone and Apple not only offers Apple Music for Amazon Echo users, but for Google Home and Nest Audio device users too.

 That means whether you have an old Google Home mini, or one of the newer Nest branded options, you can stream Apple Music.

 Read on to find out how to do it, or simply watch our video guide below:

 It starts - like everything - with an app.
 If you haven't got Google Home installed on your phone, you'll need to download that.
 It's available for the iPhone on the App Store or in the Play Store for Android phones.

 How to set up Apple Music on your Google Home account